Sean Roldan

-Raghavendra Raja Rao, known by his stage name Sean Roldan is an Indian composer, musician, and lyricist who predominantly works in the Tamil film industry.
+Sean Roldan (born Raghavendra Raja Rao) is an Indian composer, musician, and lyricist who predominantly works in the Tamil film industry.
 He has worked on Carnatic music, independent music, and film scores for the Tamil film industry.
-He rose to fame after gaining critical acclaim for his work in Balaji Mohan's Tamil-Malayalam bilingual Vaayai Moodi Pesavum / Samsaaram Aarogyathinu Haanikaram (2014).
+He rose to fame after gaining critical acclaim for his work in Balaji Mohan's Tamil-Malayalam bilingual Vaayai Moodi Pesavum / Samsaaram Aarogyathinu Haanikaram (2014) and is known for collaborating with debutant directors in Tamil cinema.

 Early life

 Roldan was born as Raghavendra Raja Rao to the mridangam player Srimushnam V. Raja Rao and Padma, the daughter of novelist Sandilyan.
-He is married to Lalitha Sudha, a playback singer who works in the Indian film industry, primarily for films composed by him.
+He is married to Lalitha Sudha, a playback singer who works in the Indian film industry, primarily for films composed by him and has two children.
 He was drawn into film music by A.R.
 Rahman's debut album Roja.